JonathanWoollett-Light/stellaris-performance-test/README.md

 3. Optimization can be initated 2 ways:
     1. Regularly on some interval for whole galaxy.
     2. By some edict.
 This algorithm works both inter-planetary and intra-planetary so the edict could be planetary or imeperial.
+4. Using market values to judge the value of resources can be tricked.
+Especially if it optimizes on a regular interval a player could sell or buy a load of stuff from the market at once and massively change the market value just before the algorithm takes its snapshot of the market values.
+This could massively throw off how it assigns jobs.
+Fortunately in this case a solution is fairly easy: take an average of market values across time.

 ## Tests

 In general, its fast, in my simulations of 10s of thousands you don't notice either optimization or production running when time is pasisng at 0.5s per day.